Decoding the Mystery: Understanding "1 1/3 of 2 Teaspoons"

 Understanding Fractions: A Quick Refresher

 Before tackling our specific problem, let's review some fundamental concepts about fractions.
-A fraction represents a part of a whole.
+Which means a fraction represents a part of a whole.
 It consists of two parts: the numerator (the top number) and the denominator (the bottom number).
 The numerator indicates how many parts you have, while the denominator indicates how many equal parts the whole is divided into.
-For example, in the fraction 1/2, the numerator is 1 (representing one part) and the denominator is 2 (representing two equal parts that make up the whole).
+As an example, in the fraction 1/2, the numerator is 1 (representing one part) and the denominator is 2 (representing two equal parts that make up the whole).

 Breaking Down "1 1/3 of 2 Teaspoons"